thijstriemstra/acidswf/docs/index.rst

 ========

-AcidSWF provides a test suite for AMF_ and RTMP_ server and client implementations, protocols used primarily by the Adobe Flash Player.
+AcidSWF provides a test suite for AMF_ and RTMP_ server and client implementations, protocols used primarily by the Adobe `Flash Player`_.

-AcidSWF was developed using Python_ to test the PyAMF_ and RTMPy_ libraries, but the goal is to make it work for any AMF/RTMP implementation (Red5_, BlazeDS_, FMS_ etc) that is compliant with the Adobe Flash Player.
+AcidSWF was developed using Python_ to test the PyAMF_ and RTMPy_ libraries, but the goal is to make it work for any AMF/RTMP implementation (Red5_, BlazeDS_, FMS_ etc) that is compliant with the Flash Player.

 AcidSWF consists of an Ant_ build script that controls:

 - AMF/RTMP server
-- FlexUnit_ test suite
+- FlexUnit test suite
-- Adobe Flash Player
+- Flash Player

 The build script performs the following tasks:

-- FlexUnit_ opens the test SWF with the Flash Player
+- FlexUnit opens the test SWF with the Flash Player
 - Flash Player test suite sends a payload to the AMF/RTMP server
 - Server parses the payload and returns it back to the Flash Player
 - Unit test verifies if the result is equal to the payload
-- Flash Player notifies FlexUnit_ about the test results
+- Flash Player notifies FlexUnit about the test results

 When all tests completed, or any errors occur, the build script will: